tldr-pages/tldr/pages/linux/cloud-init.md

 `cloud-init status`

-- Wait for cloud-init to finish running, then report status:
+- Wait for cloud-init to finish running and then report status:

 `cloud-init status --wait`